 - Create an inventory of any listed species on the property.
 The full list of Wyoming Designated and Teton County Declared can be downloaded below.
 These lists are updated annually to reflect newly discovered invaders.
 Use the North American Invasive Species Management Association (NAISMA) Mapping Standards to appropriately inventory the property.

 - Create a management plan for the species found during the inventory.
-Management plans must include the following:
+Management plans must provide integrated management strategies for individual species and include the following:

 - If construction begins prior to the growing season, known infestations will be addressed under the active construction phase.

 - If construction begins during the growing season, treat all known infestations at least two weeks prior to construction.